 March – Students may apply for available opportunities and may be invited to interview for a position.

 April – Students who are offered a position will accept or decline.

 May – Students securing work placements will register for the appropriate EVDS (one credit) or ARCG (zero credit) Co-op/I Work Term course.
 This is a pass/fail course.
 Like all courses at the University of Manitoba, a registration fee will apply.

-Summer – Students securing work placements will work for pay for a minimum of 10 weeks.
+Summer – Students securing a paid work placements will work for a minimum of 10 weeks.
 Over the summer the Co-op/I Coordinator will schedule a mid-point check in (which may include an office visit) with the employer and student to discuss the work placement and the student’s performance.

 September 15 – Deadline for submitting completed Work Term Report.
 To be submitted to firstname.lastname@example.org.

 Students participating in a summer work term may graduate in October; return to complete program requirements in Fall and Winter of the next academic year; proceed to graduate studies in the Fall (if already accepted); or complete a second consecutive work term.
 Situations will depend on student status and will be discussed on a case-by-case basis.

 Admission to the Faculty of Architecture Cooperative Education/Integrated Work Program takes place annually with an application deadline of November 2nd.

 Eligible students should submit completed applications by email to email@example.com.
 Your application must consist of the following:

 Only complete applications will be considered for admission into the program.